Jaoviedo98/jaoviedo-SER316/Code Review.md

 Severity: MJ

 ID#: 11
-Location: Cart.java, Line number 83
+Location: All Classes, 0
-Problem Description: Switch Statement is described as a code Smell
+Problem Description: No class Banners in any of the classes
-Category: CS
+Category: CG
-Severity: MJ
+Severity: LOW

 ID#: 12
 Location: Cart.java, Line number 67